EGPostema/DrawerDissect/README.md

    | Collection Location Reconstruction | LLaVa | ANTHROPIC |

-**We provide all FMNH model training data - feel free to use these to train your own models with your preferred architectures!**
+**We provide all FMNH model training data - feel free to use these to train your own open source models!**
 - Access the data here: ❗ [COMING SOON]
 - Data structure details: ❗ [COMING SOON]